 5. Use the trigger to regulate output – easing up rather then fanning can be a great technique when experiencing halo problems.

-6. Simulate the clearcoat with a clear toner – if your ever wondering what it will look like cleared, spray some transparent basecoat over it and you\’ll have a pretty good idea.
+6. Simulate the clearcoat with a clear toner – if you’re ever wondering what it will look like cleared, spray some transparent basecoat over it and you\’ll have a pretty good idea.

 7. Dilute your Color – add in some clear toner to make your color more transparent.
 This will help you achieve a better blend.

-8. Spray from the outside in – It does sound backwards but can help you because when doing this you are never painting over the previous coats overspray.
-You will always have a smooth surface to blend on, if you can get the hang of this method life can be good!
+8. Spray from the outside in – It does sound backward but can help you because when doing this you are never painting over the previous coats overspray.
+You will always have a smooth surface to blend on if you can get the hang of this method life can be good!

 10. Use the right equipment – make sure your gun and tip correspond with what the paint manufacturer is recommending.